RohanMuthyala47/FPGA_Image_Haze_Removal/README.md

 ## Overview

 This project presents a hardware-accelerated, real-time image dehazing pipeline, fully implemented in Verilog and synthesized on a Xilinx ZedBoard FPGA (Zynq-7000).
-The goal is to achieve high-performance image dehazing using a custom pipelined architecture based on the Dark Channel Prior and Scene Radiance Recovery methods, optimized for fixed-point arithmetic and stream-based throughput.
+The goal is to achieve high-performance image dehazing using a custom pipelined architecture based on the Dark Channel Prior method, optimized for fixed-point arithmetic and stream-based throughput.

 The pipeline receives BMP images via UART, processes them to remove haze, and returns the reconstructed haze-free image back to the host PC.